espocrm/documentation/docs/administration/performance-tweaking.md

 You can use a [preloading](https://www.php.net/manual/en/opcache.preloading.php).
 The file `preload.php` is available at the root directory.

+!!! important

-Important: Preloading must be disabled before upgrading and extension installation.
+    Preloading must be disabled before upgrading and extension installation.

+!!! note

-Note: Using preloading is not likely to bring a significant performance boost.
+    Using preloading is not likely to bring a significant performance boost.
 The database usually is a bottleneck in applications like CRM.